leafo/lapis/docs/flows.md

   [register: "/register"]: capture_errors => @flow("accounts")\register!
 ```

-## nested flows
+## Nested Flows

-when you instantiate a flow from within a flow, the backing object is passed to
+When you instantiate a flow from within a flow, the backing object is wrapped
-the new flow to be wrapped. this means that the current flow's methods are not
+directly by the the new flow.
+This means that the current flow's methods are
-made available to the new flow.
+not made available to the new flow.

 ```lua
 -- todo